amisadman/aybay-lite/README.md

 ## ✨ Features

-- 📊 Track income and expenses
+- 📊 Track income and expenses (Lite Version)
 - 🏦 Manage loans and debts (owe tracking)
 - 💰 Monitor savings and budgets
 - 🔍 Search and filter transactions by date or type